-Namibia’s national parks are part of a network of protected areas managed by the Ministry of Environment, Forestry and Tourism (MEFT).
-These protected areas cover 000 square kilometres, representing nearly 20% of the country.
+Namibia’s national parks form part of a vast network of protected areas managed by the Ministry of Environment, Forestry and Tourism (MEFT).
+Together, these state‑run parks cover thousands of square kilometres—nearly 20% of the country.

 | Namibia | Number of Conservancies | Area (square km) | Approximate number of people |